Disentanglement as Identifiable Pushforward Factorisation: Conclusion

 \section{Conclusion}

-Unsupervised disentanglement of generative factors of the data is of fundamental interest in machine learning.
-Thus, irrespective of the popularity of VAEs as a generative model class, understanding how they disentangle the data \textit{for free} may have useful implications for other paradigms, and we take significant strides in this respect, in particular giving disentanglement a formal definition (D\ref{def:disentanglement}): as factorising the manifold density into independent components, each the image of an axis-aligned traversal in latent space.
-We also give a simple interpretation of $\beta$ in a $\beta$-VAE, as adjusting the assumed variance or entropy of the likelihood, which justifies why $\beta\cl>1$ promotes disentanglement while degrading generative quality; and also why $\beta<1$ mitigates \textit{posterior collapse}.
+Unsupervised disentanglement of generative factors of the data is of fundamental interest in machine learning, whether for generating synthetic data, ``breaking down'' data into its fundamental constituents or identifying specific latent attributes of interest.
+Thus, having a rigorous definition of disentanglement and understanding how it arises \textit{for free} in VAEs may be useful across machine learning paradigms.

+We present a definition of disentanglement (D\ref{def:disentanglement}) grounded in statistical independence, formalising the notion that each latent variable changes while leaving the others the same.
+Disentanglement amounts to factorising the manifold density into independent components, each factor depending on a single latent co-ordinate.
+We show that $\beta$ of a $\beta$-VAE controls the likelihood variance, explaining the empirical observation that $\beta\cl>1$ promotes disentanglement while degrading generative quality (and $\beta\cl<1$ mitigates \textit{posterior collapse}).

-Much of our work is not restricted to VAEs, but is general to a class of push-forward distributions, i.e.\ a factorised prior combined with conditinuous, injective, differentiable almost everywhere function, as arise also in GANs and FLOWs.
-We show that the combination of two relatively simple concepts, the first derivative or Jacobian and the SVD, combine in a surprisingly elegant way by which, under suitable conditions, a push-forward density factorises.
-Indeed the entire factorisation in the latent space essentially projects onto the manifold and independent densities over \textit{singular vector paths} in latent space push-forward to independent densities over \textit{seams} on the manifold.
-We show that the constraints needed to achieve disentanglement are precisely those imposed, albeit in aggregate and in expectation, by a VAE with diagonal covariances, justifying both why disentanglement arises and perhaps also why it can be elusive.
-Significantly, given the proven \textit{impossibility} of ICA under a Gaussian prior (precisely the setting of a Gaussian VAE), we prove that, under suitable assumptions, a Gaussian VAE does identify ground truth independent factors, up to their inherent symmetry group.
+Our main results (\Cref{def:disentanglement}, \Cref{thm:seam-factorisation-general}, \Cref{thm:non_linear}, \Cref{thm:intrinsic-uniqueness}, \Cref{cor:intrinsic-uniqueness}, \Cref{cor:nonlinear-ident}) are \textbf{not specific to VAEs}, but are general to smooth push-forwards of a factorised prior, as also in GANs and flows.
+Indeed, several prior works show that generative factors can be identified in the GAN latent space via generator derivatives \cite{ramesh2018spectral, wei2021orthogonal, peebles2020hessian}.
+Linking these results to the VAE disentanglement literature, we show that under specific conditions on the decoder Jacobian (C1-C2), the push-forward density over the data manifold factorises as a product of independent 1-D pushforwards.
+Indeed, the factorisation $p(z)\eq\prod_ip(z_i)$ in latent space can be considered \textit{projected/lifted} onto the manifold, with independent densities over \textit{singular vector paths} in latent space pushed-forward to independent densities over manifold \textit{seams}.
+We show that the C1/C2 constraints needed for disentanglement are encouraged in aggregate / in expectation by a VAE with diagonal posteriors, justifying both why disentanglement arises and why it is unreliable \citep{locatello2019challenging}.
+Furthermore, independent factors are \textit{identifiable}, which is significant in light of the \textit{unidentifability} of ICA with Gaussian priors.